- Diseases, Disorders & Conditions

 Find Your Foot Type (Pronator, Supinator, or Neutral)

 Foot pronation is a crucial thing to consider when selecting shoes.
-Wearing the correct type of shoe can be more comfortable and wearing the wrong type can be detrimental to the health of your feet.
+Wearing the correct type of footwear can be corrective and more comfortable while wearing the wrong kind can be detrimental to the health of your feet.

 What Is Foot Pronation?

 Foot pronation is defined by how you step as a part of normal walking or running.
 In other words, it's the way your foot makes contact with the ground.
 As you take a step, the edge of your feet will first make contact with the ground, causing your foot to supinate (lock) to handle the shock.
 This is followed by the rolling in of your foot and the movement of your heel in an outward direction.